Information for Incoming Erasmus+ exchange students of Computer Science at FAU

 - Find out whether your home university is participating in the Erasmus+ exchange with the FAU Computer Science Department.

-- Apply for exchange with FAU at your home university.
+- Apply for an exchange with FAU at your home university.

 - If your home university selected you for going to FAU, you will receive instructions from the FAU Mobility Team on how to apply.
 Make sure that you are selected for the Computer Science Department, not for some other department!